Quick Guide to Fixing Computer Hardware

 What if you aren't sure whether you have a hard disk or solid state drive?
 Inspect the disk carefully.
 It will usually tell you which it is somewhere in the labels or the small print.
 If not, write down the manufacturer, model number, and part number, and google these on the web.
 It should be easy to find out which kind of drive you have.
 Then you'll know whether you need to run a traditional HDD data wipe program, or an SSD secure erase utility.

-To completely erase a hard disk, just download and run a free tool like DBAN or a competitor.
+Hard Disk: To completely erase a hard disk, just download and run a free tool like DBAN or a competitor.
+These programs boot on their own (independent of your normal operating system).
+They simply overwrite the disk and thereby destroy all its data.

-For a solid state drive, you need a different kind of tool.
+Solid State Drive: For an SSD, you need a different kind of tool.
+The tools that work for HDDs do not work for SSDs!
 You need to do what they call a secure erase.

 Some computers come with an secure erase utility in their UEFI/BIOS.
 All you have to do is access the boot configuration panels to run it.
 It will usually be labelled something like "ATA Secure Erase."